tshpigel/Bytl/README.md

 * Column number shoots up at the end of a nested statement (line number decreases by 1 as well)
 * Consecutive macros unidentified if assigned in an inverse order
 * `.bt` extension is unrecognizable

-## Changelog (as of Feb 22, 2023)
-* Scope is now handled in the parser as opposed to the emitter